Japanese Essentials: How to Ask For Directions in Japanese

 - よ ー the particle よ at the end of a sentence indicates emphasis / certainty.

 Since the nuance is obvious from the context, you can omit the sentence following.
-In Japanese language the context matters a lot and omissions are frequent.
+In the Japanese language, the context matters a lot and omissions are frequent.

 You can also ask for precisions, such as the distance to the place you’re going.